malgorithms/toffee/README.md

 A note on indentation
 -----
-Toffee realigns all your coffeescript inside a `{# region #}` by renormalizing the indentation of that region.
+Toffee realigns all your coffeescript inside a `{# region #}` by normalizing the indentation of that region.
 So it doesn't matter how you indent things, as long as it makes local sense inside that region.
 For example, these are all identical: